 Frank Syfan is Technical Director - Oil and Gas, for U.S. Silica, a supplier of sand based proppants for oil and gas applications.
 He has more than 30 years experience in the oil and gas industry, including an extensive background in reservoir engineering, drilling operations and completion technology.
 He also has significant unconventional shale reservoir expertise gained while working in the Barnett, Marcellus, Fayetteville and other major shale formations.
 Before joining U.S. Silica, Syfan was the Principal Reservoir and Completions Engineer for Statoil, in Houston Texas.
 He has also held a variety of positions with Baker Hughes, Halliburton, Frac Tech and Sun E&P. Frank holds degrees in Geology and Petroleum Engineering from Texas A&M University and has been active in the Society of Petroleum Engineers where he is currently the chairman of the SPE Petroleum Engineering Sub-Committee for the National Council for the Examination of Engineers and Surveyors (NCEES).

-Antonio Teixell is Professor Titular of geology at the Universitat Autònoma de Barcelona.
-He formerly performed research at SUNY-Albany and the Geological Survey of Spain, and obtained his PhD in the Universitat de Barcelona in 1992.
-He has over 20 years of experience on the geology and geophysics of external fold and thrust belts, with emphasis on tectonics-sedimentation relationships.
-He has published more than 20 papers in international journals, and has led field trips in areas like the Pyrenees or the Atlas mountains for the AAPG and for diverse industry and university groups.
+Antonio Teixell is Professor and Head of the Department of Geology at the Universitat Autònoma de Barcelona.
+He formerly performed research at SUNY-Albany, UT-Austin and the Geological Survey of Spain, and obtained his PhD in the Universitat de Barcelona in 1992.
+He has over 30 years of experience on the geology and geophysics of external fold and thrust belts, with emphasis on tectonics-sedimentation relationships.
+He has published more than 40 papers in international journals, and has led field trips in areas like the Pyrenees or the Atlas Mountains for the AAPG and for diverse industry and university groups.

 Galen E. Treadgold, vice president of Weinman GeoScience (a division of Global Geophysical), received a BS in Geology and Marine Science in 1982 from the University of Miami before starting his geophysical studies at the University of Texas at Austin and receiving an MA in Geology/Geophysics in 1985.
 Galen joined ARCO that same year and over the next 15 years worked in various technology, exploration and management positions including coordinating AVO projects, teaching the first ARCO AVO school, managing the ARCO British technology group and managing ARCO’s Trinidad and Venezuela exploration effort.
 In 2000, Galen joined Weinman Geoscience where he’s held the position of chief geophysicist and now, vice president.
 Galen’s main interests are unconventional reservoir characterization and azimuthal analysis for fracture detection.
 He’s given recent talks at the 2011 SEG in San Antonio, the 2010 Hedberg Conference in Austin and the 2011 Eagle Ford DUG conference in San Antonio.